codingforpleasure/customized-workspace/Ubuntu/useful-resources/sparql.md

 # SPARQL “SPARQL Protocol and RDF Query Language”

 Enables users to query information from databases or any data source that can be mapped to RDF.

+An RDF query language is a computer language, specifically a query language for databases, able to retrieve and manipulate data stored in Resource Description Framework (RDF) format.

 ## Introduction